'Here, what's this then?'

 These thoughts and more darted through my mind.

+'What say we relocate him over to Sector 13, eh?
+We'll put him up in a nice, special place.'
 The asymmetrical leer returned to Limper's face as he heard these words.
 Across from me the other guard's eyes widened in excited anticipation.

 'Sector 13, Hut 666, that's were we'll put you up in.' said the Superintendent, committing a gross prepositional solecism.
 'You superstitious, Bonnie?'